GimmeDataNow/MyProjectsCollection/README.md

 ### basic c#
 > I learned about c# after having made the simple python program that generated python scripts.
 I wanted to create a gui app that had the same functionality in another language.
 I even had the idea of selling this application (I never did though).

 In short I learned about: c#

 ### basic bash scripting
 > Bash scripting was and still is an absolute necessity my usage of linux

 In short I learned about: bash

+### surrealdb / surrealQL
+> I am currently experimenting with surrealdb to create databases.

+In short I learned about: surrealdb, surrealQL, sql